ultraleap/Element/README.md

 One of these formats is the bytecode format, [LMNTIL (Element Intermediate Language)](LMNT/Bytecode.md), for use in native and embedded applications.

 ## Element Language
-This is a brief summary, see the [Element Reference Manual](Language/ElementReferenceManual.md) for full details.
 * Single number data type `Num`
 * Structured types using `struct`
 * First class functions and local functions